Álvaro Peña (Bolivian footballer)

-Álvaro Guillermo Peña Peña (born 11 February 1965) is a Bolivian football manager and player who played as a striker.
-He is the current manager of Independiente Petrolero.
+Guillermo Álvaro Peña Peña (born 11 February 1965) is a Bolivian football manager and player who played as a striker.

 Playing career

 Club

 At club level he played for San José, where he was the Bolivian league topscorer in 1992.
 He played abroad with Deportes Temuco of Chile between 1993 and 1994 and for Cortuluá of Colombia in 1995.

 His other clubs in Bolivia include Blooming, Oriente Petrolero, Bolívar, Destroyers, The Strongest and Mariscal Braun.

 International

 He played 43 international matches and scored 4 goals for the Bolivia national team He made one appearance in the 1994 FIFA World Cup and represented his country in 2 FIFA World Cup qualification matches.

 Managerial career

 After retiring as a player, Peña took up coaching.
 He has served as the manager for Blooming, Oriente Petrolero and Destroyers.
-He is currently under contract with Ukrainian team Dinamo Kiev, where he is part of the youth sector's coaching staff.
+He is currently under contract with Ukrainian team Dynamo Kyiv, where he is part of the youth sector's coaching staff.